-Brockton Personal Injury Attorneys
+Massachusetts Personal Injury Attorneys

 It might feel like there is only one bone in the forearm but there is two.
 The ulna and radius bones make up the forearm.
 The ulna and radius bones start at the wrist and run all the way up to the elbow.
 Both bones combine at the wrist to make the wrist joint and both extend to the elbow to form the elbow joint.

 The forearm is made up of four parts: